 We need to take these steps, these actions!
 He is waiting for us!

-So, when we are told “have patience” take that advice as long as you follow the actions of patience!
+So, when we are told “have patience” take that advice and be sure to follow the actions of patience!

-We may not believe that our duaa has been answered because we do not get what we expect or want, however our duaa are answered with the best of answers.
-Maybe what we want is not good for us and therefore Allah is providing us with something which is good for us.
-Maybe we need something better that we do not know of.
-Maybe something harmful has been removed from our path in place of our duaa.
-Maybe something we have done that was not so nice is being forgiven.
-Our duaa are answered!
+We may not believe that our supplications, our duaa, have been answered because we do not get what we expect or we want, however our duaa ARE answered with the best of answers.
+It could be that what we want is not good for us.
+Therefore, Allah is about to replace that with something which IS good for us.
+Something harmful may have been removed from our path in place of our duaa.
+Or, something we have done that was not so nice is being forgiven.

-Action also comes in the form of what we can do for ourselves.
-We need to be proACTIVE!
+Patience also comes in the form of what we can do for ourselves.
+While we are putting our trust in Allah, we also need to be proACTIVE!